-What it means is that it makes sense to shift a higher percentage of Thai Massage work to the upper body to balance out issues which are created by our sedentary life styles.
+What it means is that it makes sense to shift a higher percentage of Thai Massage work to the upper body to balance out issues that are created by our sedentary lifestyles.

 If you are a practicing massage therapist or yoga teacher, ask yourself what the ratio of client requests for upper body work is compared to leg work.

 Certainly, leg work is very important, and Thai Massage does a great job with this.

 However, in typical Thai Massage sessions as well as in Thai Massage training in Thailand, upper body work is less represented and there are fewer techniques available than for the leg work.

 To substantiate this, let me share my personal experience based on living in Thailand for two decades.

 It has happened to me many times that I requested specific upper body work – let’s say on my shoulders, for example.